tokenami/tokenami/README.md

 matches.
 Because of that, **selector complexity does not increase specificity**.
 You can make named selectors as elaborate as you need without fighting the cascade.

-For example, the [official design system](https://github.com/tokenami/tokenami/blob/main/packages/@tokenami-ds/src/index.ts) uses a `hover` selector that only applies on fine pointers and skips disabled elements:
+For example, the [official design system](https://github.com/tokenami/tokenami/blob/main/packages/@tokenami-ds/src/index.ts) uses a `hover` selector that only applies with fine pointers and skips disabled elements:

 ```ts
 hover: ['@media (hover: hover) and (pointer: fine)', '&:not(:disabled):hover'],